The union budget presented recently by the Finance

-insurance companies to their policy holders.
+The budget proposals have imposed a withholding tax of 2 per cent on payment made by insurance companies to their policy holders.
 The logic of imposing such tax has not been defined.

 Further, Mr. Jaitely announced that the composite FDI ceiling in the Insurance sector is proposed to be increased up to 49 per cent from the current level of 26 percent, with full Indian management and control, through the FIPB route.
 In which, terms composite ceiling, full Indian management and control are not clearly defined.